uestc-ndsl-hpc/uestc-ndsl-hpc.github.io/README.md

 - GitHub: [https://github.com/uestc-ndsl-hpc](https://github.com/uestc-ndsl-hpc)
 - Email: szhang94@uestc.edu.cn

+## Homepage update log

+- beautify the page of the team and the gallery
+- add some components for the gallery page

 ## Homepage Todo

-1. Beautify the gallery and team pages
-2. Provide an image hosting solution so team members can easily add themselves to the team page
+1. Provide an image hosting solution so team members can easily add themselves to the team page